Zhao Yunlei: 2014

 In August, at the 2014 BWF World Championships in Copenhagen, she won both the mixed doubles with Zhang and the women's doubles with Tian, with this being Zhao's first World Championship women's doubles gold medal.
 In September, Zhao and Zhang won the 2014 Asian Games mixed doubles title, avenging the loss from four years ago.
 In December, Zhao and Zhang won the Dubai World Superseries Finals.
 Zhao was also awarded as the 2014 BWF Female Player of the Year.

 2015

 In August, at the 2015 BWF World Championships in Jakarta, she successfully defended her titles in both the mixed and women's doubles with partner Zhao and Tian respectively.

 2016

 In April–May, Zhao and Zhang won the Asian Championships.
 In August, she and Zhang won a bronze medal in the mixed doubles at the 2016 Rio Olympics.
 This is her third Olympic medal in addition to the two golds won four years ago.

 2018

 One and a half years after her retirement from the international tournaments, Zhao returning to the national team as an assistant coach.

-Personal life

-Zhao was in a relationship with her mixed doubles partner, Zhang Nan.
-But just before the 2016 Summer Olympics, she announced that they had parted ways.
-In 2018, she married Hong Wei, another former national teammate and men's doubles shuttler.